Conformal growth rates and spectral geometry on distributional limits of graphs: Markov type and speed of the random walk

 I would like to thank Itai Benjamini for his support and for sharing his many insights, along with a stream of inspiring open questions.
 My thanks to Asaf Nachmias for reading many drafts of this manuscript and sharing his wisdom on circle packings, and to Omer Angel and Nicolas Curien for invaluable discussions on the geometry of random planar maps.
 In particular, Nicolas offered crucial guidance for the references and calculations in \pref{sec:appendix-curien}.

-I am grateful to Jian Ding, Russ Lyons, Steffen Rohde, and Lior Silberman for comments at various stages.
-Finally, my appreciation to Tom Hutchcroft who pointed out an error in an initial draft of this manuscript and explained the construction found at the beginning of \pref{sec:homo}, as well as a simpler proof of \pref{lem:is-amenable}.
+I am grateful to Jian Ding, Russ Lyons, Steffen Rohde, and Lior Silberman for comments at various stages, and to Tom Hutchcroft who pointed out an error in an initial draft of this manuscript and explained the construction found at the beginning of \pref{sec:homo}, as well as a simpler proof of \pref{lem:is-amenable}.
+Lastly, I am grateful to the anonymous referees for their detailed, insightful feedback.